• Skip to primary navigation

 • Brown sugar can be substituted with granulated sugar (although I prefer the caramelized flavor from using brown sugar).

 • If using pumpkin seeds freshly carved from a pumpkin, first rinse and dry your pumpkin seeds completely.
-Fresh pumpkin seeds will need to air dry on a baking sheet for 24 hours to dry completely.
+Fresh pumpkin seeds need to air dry on a baking sheet for 24 hours.

 • This recipe works for whole or shelled pumpkin seeds/pepitas.
 If using shelled pumpkin seeds, start checking after 10 minutes of baking.
 They will take much less time to bake since they are smaller.